alexandrelutt/alexandrelutt.github.io/teaching.md

 subtitle: Who doesn't like teaching?
 ---

 I really enjoy teaching.
 You'll find here resources I find useful to help students practice and/or understand mathematics.
-I try to update it as frequently as possible.
+Unfortunately, most of is only available in French...

 **Preparatory classes (MPSI)**